lanzilot/AI-Sales-Analytics-Copilot-MySQL-Airbyte-Snowflake-Streamlit-Ollama-/README.md

 The application automatically converts natural language into SQL, executes queries in Snowflake, and returns business-ready insights.

 ## Project Overview
-The goal of this project is to demonstrate a complete modern data platform architecture:
+### The goal of this project is to demonstrate a complete modern data platform architecture:
--Data Ingestion
+- Data Ingestion
--ELT Processing
+- ELT Processing
--Data Warehousing
+- Data Warehousing
--Dimensional Modeling
+- Dimensional Modeling
--Data Quality Monitoring
+- Data Quality Monitoring
--AI-Powered Analytics
+- AI-Powered Analytics
 The project uses a local Large Language Model (LLM) through Ollama to generate SQL queries from user questions without relying on paid AI APIs.

 ## Architecture